Robust recoverable and two-stage selection problems: Conclusions and open problems

 \section{Conclusions and open problems}

 In this paper we have discussed two robust versions of the \textsc{Selection} problem, which have a two-stage nature.
 In the first problem, a partial solution is formed in the first stage and completed optimally when a true state of the world reveals.
 In the second problem a complete solution must be formed in the first stage, but it can be modified to some extent after a true state of the world becomes known.
 Such two-stage problems often appear in practical applications.
 In this paper we have presented some positive and negative complexity results for two types of uncertainty representations, namely the discrete and interval ones.
 In particular, we have shown that both problems are polynomially solvable for the interval uncertainty representation.
 We believe that a similar method might be applied to other combinatorial optimization problems, in particular for those possessing a matroidal structure.
-When the number of scenarios is a part of input, then the recoverable model is not at all approximable and the two-stage model is hard to approximate within $(1-\epsilon)\log n$ for any $\epsilon>0$.
+When the number of scenarios is a part of input, then the recoverable model is not at all approximable and the two-stage model has an approximability lower bound of~$\Omega(\log n)$.
 We have shown that the latter one admits a randomized $O(\log n+ \log K)$-approximation algorithm.

 There are still some open questions concerning the considered problems.
-The complexity of \textsc{Two-Stage Selection} for two scenarios is open.
-Also, a deterministic $\log n$-approximation algorithm for this problem may exists and it can be a subject of further research.
+A deterministic $\log n$-approximation algorithm for the two-stage problem may exist and it can be a subject of further research.
 When $K$ is constant, then both robust problems are only proven to be weakly NP-hard.
 So, they might be solved in pseudopolynomial time and even admit an FPTAS.
 The interval uncertainty representation can be generalized by adopting the scenario set proposed in~\cite{BS03}.
 The complexity of both robust problems under this scenario set is open.